 Still disembowelled for 2003 DVD

-removed from the censored version.
+from the censored version.
 This was permitted as BBFC regulations apply only to moving video material.
-In addition to this, a hidden Easter egg feature directed viewers to a password-protected website where fans could watch full video
+In addition to this, a hidden Easter egg feature directed viewers to a password-protected website where fans could watch full video clips of the